t3mujinpack/t3mujinpack.github.io/content/instructions.md

 Requirements: These presets are for Darktable only!
 This version has been tested with Darktable 4.4.x , specially the uninstall script.

 ## Download
-The release package, from version 0.6.0 onwards, comes in two flavors: **flat** and **one-level**, all have the same funcionality but displayed in a different structure in the Lighttable and Darkroom modes.
+The release package, from version 0.6.0 onwards, comes in two flavors: **flat** and **one-level**, all have the same functionality but displayed in a different structure in the Lighttable and Darkroom modes.
 You should download the one that suits you the most, between having all styles in a flat list or separated by film type.

 ### Flat hierarchy
 Shows the full, big list without any hierarchy, the way the presets have been show in Darktable until know, ex: